snowerdries/tink-multiselect-angular/README.md

 ## What is this repository for?

-The Tink Angular skeleton provides a scaffold for a directive or service that can easily work with Tink.
+The Tink Angular multiselect provides a dropdown that allows to select multiple options.

-Tink is an in-house developed easy-to-use front end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.
+Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel

 ## Setup